 Idle State:

-- What is Idle State: This is the initial state of a BGP session and Indicates the router is currently not attempting any connection establishments.
+- What is Idle State: This is the initial state of a BGP session and indicates the router is not attempting a TCP connection or accepting one.

 - When a BGP enters Idle State: This is the initial state.
-The router comes out of the Idle state when someone configures a new BGP peer or resets an established BGP peering.
+The router enters Idle on startup, after a manual reset, or following certain errors.

 Connect State:

-- When a BGP enters Connect State: After the Idle state.
+- When a BGP enters Connect State: After the Idle state on a Start event.

 Active State:

-- What happens in BGP Active state: Indicates the router didn’t receive agreement on parameters of establishment and is trying to initiate TCP.
-BGP will try a new TCP three-way handshake with its remote peer.
+- What happens in BGP Active state: The router tries a new TCP three-way handshake with its remote peer or accepts an inbound one.
 If successful, it enters OpenSent.
-If ConnectRetry expires, it returns to Connect state.
-BGP also listens for incoming connections if a remote neighbor tries to connect.
+If ConnectRetry expires, it returns to Connect and continues the process.

 OpenSent State: